-On June 10, 1964, John Roscoe flipped the switch to activate the first remote access self-service gas pumps in the United States.
-The convenience store sold only 124 gallons of gas to a dozen or so customers, but the fuel retail experience would never be the same.
+Nearly 60 years ago, an innovation forever changed fueling—and even retail as a whole—when convenience store operator John Roscoe flipped the switch at a convenience store in Westminster, Colorado, to activate the first U.S. remote access self-service gasoline pumps.
+On June 10, 1964, the store only sold 124 gallons of gas to a dozen or so customers, but selling fuel would never be the same.

-(In the 1960s, gas margins were much like other retail margins, and it was common to have 10-cent margins with gas priced between 20 and 30 cents per gallon.
-Today, gross margins on gasoline are approximately 18 cents per gallon—but expenses are much greater.
-After expenses, including credit card fees, pre-tax net margins are approximately 3 cents per gallon.)
+(In the 1960s, gas margins were much like other retail margins, and it was common to have 10-cent margins with gas priced between 20 to 30 cents per gallon.
+Today, gross margins on gasoline are approximately 20 cents per gallon—but expenses are much greater.
+After expenses, including credit card fees, pre-tax net margins are approximately 5 cents per gallon.)

 For remote self-service gasoline to expand, regulatory changes were necessary.
 “Most state laws had provisions that forbade self-serve dispensers in service stations,” said Bob Benedetti, who is responsible for the flammable liquids code project for the National Fire Protection Association.